mlir-school/mlir-school.github.io/index.md

 MLIR is revolutionizing compiler technology!
 In just a few years, MLIR has established itself as a central compiler framework for AI, EDA, quantum computing, and crypto compilers.
 The resulting many-domain ecosystem is of unseen size and diversity, creating exciting opportunities for formal verification and the use of AI for compilers.
 We need high-bandwidth communication for efficient cross-domain collaboration that welcomes new community members to push MLIR forward.

 In the gardens of Robinson College Cambridge, we **bring together MLIR experts, domain specialists, and students** to accelerate MLIR innovation.
-THe MLIR (Un)School will experiment with an unusual approach to a summer school, aiming for a participatory event interactive, expert-focused peer-learning (plus some foundational courses).
+The **MLIR (Un)School** will experiment with an unusual approach to a summer school, aiming for a participatory event interactive, expert-focused peer-learning (plus some foundational courses).

 {% include feature_row id="feature_row_overview" %}